tomaverlaine/tomaverlaine.github.io/_posts/2026-07-25-interview-with-the-three-mice.md

 **k:** Jazz...

-**If, at some point down the line, one member left the band, would The Three Mice still be The Three Mice?**
+**A lot of bands are first drawn together by a shared love of music, but staying together long-term usually takes something more than that.
+Is what holds The Three Mice together mainly a shared love of music, or is there also some underlying compatibility in personality and values?
+And in your view, does The Three Mice have any member who’s irreplaceable?
+Is that irreplaceability more about technical skill and songwriting ability, or more about spirit and what holds the group together?
+If one member left someday, would The Three Mice still be The Three Mice?**

 **bolin:** I hope nobody leaves.
 If someone did, I'd just go off and start another band.